 - To succeed with collecting on your mini tort claim, you will need to show the other driver was at-fault in causing the accident, that your vehicle damages were not covered by insurance, the cost of your vehicle damage repairs (although the mini tort maximum recovery amount is $3,000)

-To file an auto insurance claim against someone when you were injured in a car accident caused by an at-fault driver who was uninsured or underinsured, you will need to bring a suit against the insurance company who issued your uninsured motorist coverage and underinsured motorist coverage policies.
+To file an auto insurance claim against someone in Michigan when you were injured in a car accident caused by an at-fault driver who was uninsured or underinsured, you will need to bring a suit against the insurance company who issued your uninsured motorist coverage and underinsured motorist coverage policies.

 It is important to talk with your lawyer about the contractual requirements for filing a UM or UIM claim.
 Because these are contractual and not statutory coverages, they often impose stricter notice and filing requirements than, for example, a lawsuit against a negligent, at-fault driver who causes a car accident as part of a third-party tort claim for pain and suffering.
 For instance, one insurance company requires a car accident victim to notify his or her auto insurance company within 30 days for a hit and run Michigan accident.